arnav-nisal/personal-assistant/README.md

 # personal-assistant
-You Don't just take it and edit it without my permission run the install.bat file to install all the necessary python libraries for this project Thank you so much also here are the libraries needed: speechRecognition pyttsx3
+You Don't just take it and edit it without my permission . run the install.bat file to install all the necessary python libraries for this project.
+Thank you so much.
+also here are the libraries needed: speechRecognition pyttsx3